-3.1 What did original recipients do with their harvest?
+3.1.
+What did original recipients do with their harvest?

-The average original recipient harvested just less than 350 kilograms of Swarna-Sub1.
-The left panel of Figure 1 shows this amount was allocated across four uses: transfers of seeds to other farmers, savings of seed for future cultivation, grain sold, and grain consumed or stored for future consumption.
-The average farmer transferred only 6 kilograms - an amount roughly equivalent to what they were given - to other farmers.
+The average original recipient harvested just less than 350 kg of Swarna-Sub1.
+The left panel of Fig. 1 shows this amount was allocated across four uses: transfers of seeds to other farmers, savings of seed for future cultivation, grain sold, and grain consumed or stored for future consumption.
+The average farmer transferred only 6 kg - an amount roughly equivalent to what they were given - to other farmers.
 There are two notable features of these transfers.
 First, 80 percent of the transfers reported by original recipients were with farmers from the same village.
 Second, trading seeds for output of another variety is the dominant contract type.
 69 percent of the reported transfers were exchanges of Swarna-Sub1 for another rice variety, while 26 percent were gifts and only 4 percent were sales for cash.
 Interestingly, the average original recipient saved over two times as much output for their own seeds.
-The 16 kilograms allocated for their own cultivation amounts to enough seed for approximately 30 percent of their land, suggesting that original recipients recognized the benefits of Swarna-Sub1.
+The 16 kg allocated for their own cultivation amounts to enough seed for approximately 30 percent of their land, suggesting that original recipients recognized the benefits of Swarna-Sub1.
 Panel B shows a similar result with the extensive margin of seed allocation.
-24 percent of farmers sold output as rice, while over 80 percent of farmers saved some output for their own consumption.
+24 percent of farmers transferred seeds to others, while 70 percent saved seeds for themselves.
+Only 32 percent of farmers sold output as rice, while over 80 percent of farmers saved some output for their own consumption.